Factual Prediction

 Follow current best practice and relevant reporting guidelines for reporting study details and results.

-Consider pre-registering a study protocol and statistical analysis plan (e.g. on OSF) before data access, clearly stating the descriptive estimands of interest.
+Pre-register a study protocol and statistical analysis plan (e.g. on OSF) before data access, clearly stating the factual prediction estimands of interest.

-Make analytical code available (e.g., as a supplement to the publication or in a public repository), having reviewed for disclosive content
+Make analytical code available (e.g., as a supplement to the publication, alongside the protocol, or in a public repository), having reviewed it for disclosive content

 Provide a data availability statement describing the process for obtaining access to the source data.
-Report relevant summary-level information including sample flow diagrams and sample characteristics
+Report summary-level information including sample flow diagrams and baseline sample characteristics